syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 #### Multi-level labels in numeric axis

-`NumericMultiLevelLabel` is used to render multi-level labels in numeric axis.
+The `NumericMultiLevelLabel` class is used to render multi-level labels in the numeric axis.

 {% highlight dart %}